nomeata/pybotbrain/README.md

  * Make this safer to run

    In particular, find the minimal necessary AWS policy for the Lambda function, and sandbox the Python execution.
+Also size limits on code and state.

  * Prettier UI